-I have experience writing in a variety of genres, from news articles based in the medical field, to profiles, and music reviews.
+I have experience writing in a variety of genres, from technical medical articles, to features and profiles.
 I am capable at brief copy generation, and enjoy long-form storytelling.
-Writing plays a crucial role in how we relate to the members of our community, with the goal of promoting insight and understanding of the lives of others.
+Writing plays a crucial role in how we relate to the members of our community—it promotes insight and understanding of the lives of others.

 Vision for Hope

 “One thing I always try to explain to the patient is: you are not a number; you’re not a statistic,” says Nurse Practitioner Lindsay Maghan.
 She is one of the first people patients meet when they check into Serenity Lane.
 Maghan greets them when they check into detox, and conducts the history and physical.
 “What we know about addiction is that the more you put into your recovery, your chances for relapse prevention are even greater.”

 Seeing into Another World

 When you meet Dr. Bala Ambati, he greets you with a warm, sincere handshake.
 With all of his accomplishments, he remains humble and soft-spoken.
 He was born in India, but came to America when he was just three years old.
 Once in school, Ambati completed two grades a year, graduating high school at age 11, and eventually becoming the world’s youngest person to graduate medical school at age 17.